PyRepair/maniple/training-data/summarize-experiment/fastapi/6/prompt_response_response_8.md

                 errors.extend(errors_)
             else:
                 values[field.name] = v_

     return values, errors
 ```

-In this revised version of the function, the processing logic has been adjusted to handle repeated keys and assign their values as a list when using FormData.
-This enhancement aligns with the proposed solution to address the bug and enables more comprehensive validation against all provided values.

-This corrected code can be used as a drop-in replacement for the buggy version of the `request_body_to_args` function.
-It incorporates the proposed enhancement to address the limitations identified in the bug and improve the handling of form data with repeated key=value pairs.
+In this corrected version of the `request_body_to_args` function:
+- Repeated keys from the `received_body` are now collected and converted into a list before further processing, ensuring that all values are considered for validation.
+- The logic for handling file-shaped fields within a sequence is also updated to correctly process the values and construct a list if necessary.
+- Error handling is updated to handle the validation of lists and other sequences.

+Overall, this fixes the bug in the function and ensures that repeated key-value pairs are properly handled and validated.